Booth notebook

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Epistrophy (theme - Sunday set three) by Thelonious Monk off The Complete Thelonious Monk At The It Club (1964) instead of crowding the next move.
+Notice how it hands the weight to Heartbreaker by Pat Benatar off In The Heat Of The Night (1979) instead of crowding the next move.

 03later